 - Add letters to an arc

-Also, several nice automatic features such as a thread trimmer, advanced needle threader, and automatic thread tension increase ease of use.
+Also, several automatic features such as a thread trimmer, advanced needle threader, and automatic thread tension increase ease of use.

-It’s very similar in usage to the Brother PE800 with its color LCD Smartscreen where patterns can be selected and edited.
+It’s very similar in usage to the Brother PE900 with its color LCD Smartscreen where patterns can be selected and edited.

-Eversewn isn’t as much of a corporate giant as Brother, but it still produces reliable and technologically-advanced sewing and embroidery machines.
+Eversewn isn’t as much of an embroidery machine “giant” as Brother, it still produces reliable and technologically-advanced sewing and embroidery machines.

-The Eversewn Sparrow X contains 100 embroidery designs and a 4.75″ x 7” hoop size, which is comparable to the Brother PE800.
-However, as an embroidery and sewing combo machine, it also boasts 120 stitch options!
+The Eversewn Sparrow X2 contains 100 embroidery designs and a 4.75″ x 7″ hoop size, which is comparable to the Brother PE900.

 Automatic thread trimming (including jump threads), automatic tension adjustment, and automatic needle threading are also perks of this machine.